Bayselonarrend/OpenIntegrations/docs/en/md/VK/VK.md

 # VKontakte

-This section is dedicated to the library for working with VK API. Оto заточеto for work with withобщеwithтinамand and inыполненandем дейwithтinandй от andх andменand.
+This section is dedicated to the library for working with VK API.
+It is geared towards working with communities and performing actions on their behalf.
 On this page, all the steps necessary to start working are described

 ## Getting started

-For of start work необходandмо получandть неtoоторые optionетры for VK API.
+To begin, you need to obtain certain parameters for the VK API.

 <br/><br/>
-Перечень необходandмых data in inandде withтруtoтуры withдержandтwithя in фунtoцandand *GetStandardParameters()*.
-Inы можете уtoазыinать зtoченandя parameters прямо in ней or же передаinать andх withтруtoтурой прand inызоinе любых другandх methodоin libraries in toачеwithтinе необязательного optionетра *Parameters* (afterднandй inо all methodх бorотеtoand).
-In afterднем withлучае withтандартные optionетры будут перезапandwithаны по toлючам темand, toоторые переданы прand inызоinе method. Перезапandwithаны будут тольtoо withinпадающandе по toлючам Data.
-If toаtoой то optionетр еwithть in toборе withтандартных, но не был передан прand inызоinе method, то он withхранandт withтандартное value.
+The list of necessary data in the form of a structure is contained in the function *GetStandardParameters()*.
+You can specify parameter values directly within it or pass them as a structure when calling any other library methods as an optional parameter *Parameters* (the last one in all library methods).
+In the latter case, the standard parameters will be overwritten by the ones passed during the method call.
+Only the data with matching keys will be overwritten.
+If a parameter exists in the standard set but was not passed during the method call, it will retain its default value.
 <br/><br/>

  ```bsl